False Creek Ferries: History

 In 1982, False Creek Ferry Ltd was sold to George McInnis and George Pratt who incorporated the company as Granville Island Ferries Ltd and operated it as False Creek Ferries.
 The company began operations at the Aquatic Centre dock in the West End on August 1, 1983 with two newly commissioned 12-passenger ferries, "Spirit of False Creek 1" and "Spirit of False Creek 2", which were built using designs by Jay Benford.
 These were the first two vessels of Benford's Spirit class.
 In 1984 the "Tymac II" was leased by False Creek Ferries for the newly created Maritime Museum run to Kitsilano pending completion of the remaining three Spirit class ferries, "Spirit of False Creek 3", "Spirit of False Creek 4" and "Spirit of False Creek 5".

-In 1985, George Pratt sold his share in Granville Island Ferries to George McInnis.
-Following George Pratt's departure from Granville Island Ferries, his son Geoff Pratt incorporated Aquabus Ferries Ltd to compete against Granville Island Ferries.
+Granville Island Ferries Ltd. was founded by George McInnis, with George Pratt as a partner.
+In the winter of 1985, Pratt left the company.
+Following that departure, his son Geoff Pratt incorporated a competing company, Aquabus Ferries Ltd, in June of 1985 using the same False Creek Ferry design.